What is the Probate Process

 The probate process can be difficult to navigate.
 It is filled with technicalities, deadlines, traps for the unwary and red tape.
 For that reason, you want to have a New York estate lawyer navigate you through the probate process.

-Here are some of the things that the estate lawyer will do:
+Here are some of the things that the estate lawyer will do as part of the probate process:

 - fill out the petition